bolinfest/opensnoop-native/docs/index.md

 };
 ```

 Note how there is a `:4` after the second two fields, indicating that each field contributes 4 bits.
-Because the maximum value of 4 (unsigned) bits is 1111 in binary (15 in decimal), then the compiler will complain if you try to assign a value greater than 15 to either `dst_reg` or `src_reg`.
+Because the maximum value of 4 (unsigned) bits is `1111` in binary (15 in decimal), the compiler will complain if you try to assign a value greater than 15 to either `dst_reg` or `src_reg`.
 To verify the bit representation of the struct, I wrote a small program:

 ```c
 #include <linux/bpf.h>